 Of course, you’ll need to know a thing or two about the items you’re working with to carry out the above procedure, but this can help items return to good as new.

 There will undoubtedly be times when no matter how well you’ve completed your daily cleans, or carried out regular calibration or even repaired and refurbished older items, you will need to purchase replacements.

 It can be tempting to take what initially looks like the economical route and scrimp on equipment by choosing the less expensive model.
-Unfortunately, this offers a false economy.
+Unfortunately, this offers a false economy: “buy cheap, pay twice” as the old adage goes.
 The parts in cheaper items of equipment are often more prone to wear and tear and therefore less likely to go the distance.
-Choosing high-quality lab equipment usually offers enhanced durability, particularly for items of equipment that are used regularly.
+Therefore, choosing high-quality lab equipment over less expensive alternatives usually offers enhanced durability, particularly for items of equipment that are used regularly.

 Consider the following: